 Florida Dampwood Termite

-Why do Termites Swarm?
+Why Do Termites Swarm?

-Unfortunately, it can take as long as five to ten years for termite colonies to fully mature to the point of producing swarming termites.
+When we receive calls about swarmers, people are usually alarmed and want to schedule treatment immediately to prevent wood damage.
+Unfortunately, it can take as long as five to ten years for termite colonies to fully mature to the point of producing swarmers.
 This means by the time they are swarming inside ?a home, they've been there damaging wood already for quite some time.

 Flying termites are attracted to light, so homes and commercial buildings are often targets.
 While you can't always keep the lights off, there are things you can do to help reduce the attraction of your home to swarming termites.

-- Reduce moisture.
-Make sure sprinklers aren't hitting your home or wooden fences.
+- Reduce moisture: Make sure sprinklers aren't hitting your home or wooden fences.
 Replace mulch along your foundation with stones.
 Repair any leaks present.

-- Schedule a termite inspection.
-Termite inspections are often free and can provide the peace of mind that your home is protected.
+- Schedule a termite inspection: Termite inspections are often free and can provide the peace of mind that your home is protected.

 Termite control in Florida first depends on the type of termite present within a structure.
-Fumigating a home won't do anything to stop subterranean termites coming up from the soil.
+Fumigating a home won't do anything to stop subterranean termites from coming up from the soil.
 Installing termite bait stations in the soil won't do anything to stop drywood termites which have no contact with the ground.

 Tent Fumigation in Florida

 The good thing about tent fumigation is that when properly performed, it completely eliminates all drywood termites present in the structure during the tenting process.
-The downside is it is the most expensive termite control option, requires lots of preparation, and has no residual control to prevent future termite infestations.
+The downside is that it is the most expensive termite control option, requires lots of preparation, and has no residual effect to prevent future termite infestations.

-No Tent Termite Treatment in Florida
+No-Tent Termite Treatment in Florida

 Termite Spot Treatment in Florida